 There are a lot of things first-time small business owners don’t know when they initially get started.
 Sure, they might have a million dollar idea, or be able to see just the perfect niche their company can fit in.
 They know what kind of equipment they need and they have put together a detailed business plan.
-But then it dawns on them that they need to pay their people and pay the right amount of taxes at the right time.
-At that point, panic can set in, and that’s why smart owners look for administrative support.
+But then it dawns on them that they need to pay their people, pay the right amount of taxes at the right time, comply with all relevant labor laws, track PTO, hire, train, and potentially even fire employees, and more.
+At that point, panic can set in, and that’s why smart owners look for companies who provide HR outsourcing.

 Maybe you’re in a similar situation.
 You’re burning the midnight oil just to keep your company going and devise smart strategies for growth.
 The only way you’d have the time to learn about payroll and keep up with changes in tax law would be if you cloned yourself.
 While you might opt to outsource payroll, it’s still a good idea to have a basic understanding of some of the nuts and bolts of the subject.
 Yesterday, we shared some tips to help make the payroll process a little smoother, and today we’d like to share a few more.